Hiralal Majumdar Memorial College for Women

 Hiralal Mazumdar Memorial College for Women, established in 1959, is a women's college in Dakshineswar, Kolkata.
-It offers undergraduate courses in arts,commerce and sciences.
+It offers undergraduate courses in arts, commerce, and sciences.
 It is affiliated to West Bengal State University.

 Accreditation

 Hiralal Mazumdar Memorial College for Women is recognized by the University Grants Commission (UGC).
-It was accredited by the National Assessment and Accreditation Council (NAAC) and awarded B++ grade in 2016.
+It was accredited by the National Assessment and Accreditation Council (NAAC) and awarded A+ grade in 2023.